cossatot/puget_san_andreas_recurrence_paper/manuscript/recurrence_manuscript.md

    on availability of relative time constraints and will be discussed below).

-3. Calculate the interevent times (i.e. the time interval between successive events) for all of the earthquakes in each of the $N$ sequences
+3. Calculate the interevent times (i.e. the time interval between successive events) for all of the earthquakes in each of the $N$ sequences.

 4. Concatenate the interevent times, sort them, and create a recurrence (interevent) PDF through a kernel density estimation of the interevent